govau/content-guide/_search-engines/keywords.md

 Keywords are the common terms people use when searching for information.
 They should be user-focused, relevant and consistent.

-Research with users to find the keywords that they will use to find the information and click through to your page.
+Research with users to find out the keywords they will search with and click through to your page.

 ### Keyword research

 The first step in SEO is to know what it is you’re optimising for.
-This means knowing the words people are searching.
+This means knowing the words people are searching with.
 These are the keywords you want your website pages to rank for.
-You can then use those keywords to write content that answers those queries.
+You can then use these keywords to write content that answers those queries.

 {% include guide_example.liquid
   title = "selecting keywords"